tekknolagi/scrapscript/README.md

 - List indexing
   - Should it be supported?
   - We have cons.
 Do we want car/cdr?
-- Pattern matching
-  - Sure you want just matching?
-  - No ternary?
 - Alternatives
   - Has the syntax changed to hashes?
   - Hashes work pretty well since alternatives are like parameterized tags